DataPools/FriendlySeeds/README.md

 [The tool can be accessed here](https://datapools.github.io/FriendlySeeds/)

 ## How does it work?
 Under the hood, Minecraft uses Java's String.hashCode() method to convert words into actual numbers that can be used for world generation.
 This tool reverses that method to turn a long numerical seed (from the output of /seed for example) into a shareable collection of letters.
-This also worksfor Minecraft Bedrock Edition, which uses the exact same method to convert words into numbers.
+This also works for Minecraft Bedrock Edition, which uses the exact same method to convert words into numbers.

 Unfortunately, String.hashCode() returns an `int`, which can only be between -2,147,483,648 and 2,147,483,647.
 Actual world seeds are of type `long`and can be much larger.
 This is why this tool cannot take in numerical seeds outside of this range.